 Prior to joining the firm, Tyler focused on plaintiff-side antitrust, securities, and consumer protection litigation.
-Tyler has a background in trading high-yield debt instruments and Mortgage-Backed securities.
+Tyler has a background in trading high-yield debt instruments and mortgage-backed securities.

 Tyler is uniquely positioned as one of the few early blockchain technology trailblazers, founding a blockchain advising and mining group in 2012.
-Tyler serves as the Co-Chair of the Blockchain Law Subcommittee and as member of the Digital Law Task Force at the New York City Bar Association.
+Tyler serves as the Co-Chair of the Blockchain Law Subcommittee and as a member of the Digital Law Task Force at the New York City Bar Association.